 Newsfeeds tell us the Grim Reaper is the uninvited guest at social gatherings of more than six and he’s not leaving without being paid his pound of flesh.
-It’s serious, scary and sobering no matter how much we self-medicate with booze.
+It’s serious, scary, and sober no matter how much we self-medicate with booze.

 We are social creatures.
-There’s good reason for this.
+There’s a good reason for this.
 It’s in our DNA.
 We are born to need other human beings.
 Those longings to remain in human connection start at infancy and last a lifetime.
-In the book, Social: Why our Brains Are Wired to Connect, by UCLA professor of Psychology, Matthew Lieberman, the research demonstrates that our need for social connection is as critical as our need for food, water and shelter.
-This need is so strong that for many professionals, social connections, affirmations and experiences are more motivating than financial compensation.
+In the book, Social: Why Our Brains Are Wired to Connect, by UCLA professor of Psychology, Matthew Lieberman, the research demonstrates that our need for social connection is as critical as our need for food, water, and shelter.
+This need is so strong that for many professionals, social connections, affirmations, and experiences are more motivating than financial compensation.

 The science suggests that social pain in the form of loss or rejection is a super-power motivator that drives us forward to creatively solve problems or stand together in solidarity when we are powerless to prevent loss.
 Has anyone seen the neighborhoods in Italy singing from the balconies?

 Nothing of true worth happens without human connection, cooperation and collaboration.
 We can’t overcome this pandemic alone.
-We need each other.
+We need to be connected.

-In the 1947 novel, The Plague, by Albert Camus a village suffers an outbreak of a strange disease and must come to terms with exile in the form of quarantine and being cut-off from the outside world.
-At first, they ignore the seriousness of the situation until they discover through painful losses, the only way to survive is to leave behind the excuse that the epidemic is someone else’s responsibility to deal with.
+In the 1947 novel, The Plague, by Albert Camus, a village suffers an outbreak of a strange disease and must come to terms with exile in the form of quarantine and being cut off from the outside world.
+At first, they ignore the seriousness of the situation until they discover through painful losses, that the only way to survive is to leave behind the excuse that the epidemic is someone else’s responsibility to deal with.
 They trade indifference and denial for social responsibility and selflessness.

 “What’s true of all the evils in the world is true of plague as well.
 It helps men to rise above themselves.”